UTC+05:45

-UTC+05:45 is an identifier for a time offset from UTC of +05:45.
-The time zone is used in Nepal.
+UTC+05:45 is an identifier for a time offset of 5 hours and 45 minutes ahead of Coordinated Universal Time.
+The Nepal Standard Time, used in Nepal is based on it.
 It is one of only three time zones with a 45-minute offset from UTC.
+Till 1956 Nepal followed UTC+05:30, same as Indian Standard Time and Sri Lanka Standard Time.